StevenMaude/cough/README.md

 It's useful to know the relative key, as well as the key's neighbours.

-The basic order of fifths is pretty simple: FCGDAEB, but I still find trying to work out all the possibilities quickly
+The basic order of fifths is pretty simple: FCGDAEB, but I still find trying to work out all the possibilities quickly in my head tricky.

 ## Usage
 Run `cough.py`; it randomly picks a key.